matty-jones/rhaco/README.md

 Link to paper with Ethylene coordinates http://www.emsl.pnl.gov/docs/tms/abinitio/tables/appendixa.pdf

-Lynx has been released under a GPL3 license (please see LICENSE.TXT for conditions).
+Rhaco has been released under a GPL3 license (please see LICENSE.TXT for conditions).